factom-protocol/FIP/FIPS/config.md

 ; The filename suffix of the peers file which is added to the current network ;p2pPeerFileSuffix = "peers.json"

-; The default ports used for network connections ;p2pPort = 8108
+; The default port used for network connections ;p2pPort = 8108

-; The URL of the seed file to use for bootstrapping.
+; The URL of the seed file to use for bootstrapping ;p2pSeed =
-;p2pSeed =

 ; How many peers to broadcast messages to
 ;p2pFanout = 16

-; A comma-separated list of peers that the node will always connect to in the format of "host:port".
-; Example to add four special peers:
+; A comma-separated list of peers that the node will always connect to in the format of "host:port" ; Example to add four special peers:
 ;   p2pSpecialPeers = "123.456.78.9:8108,97.86.54.32:8108,56.78.91.23:8108,hostname:8108"
 ;p2pSpecialPeers =